junxit/us-congress-bills-113/metadata.md

 - 2013-07-08 — Mr. DeSantis moved to suspend the rules and pass the bill.
 - 2013-07-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 1 (Roll no. 307). (text: CR H4184-4185)
 - 2013-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 1 (Roll no. 307).(text: CR H4184-4185)
+- 2013-07-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.